embly/host/pkg/agent/readme.md

  - listen for a docker container start and attach the rule if we have a proxy running
  - listen for a new service to connect to in consul and add the rule if we're just starting up a new proxy service (and we have knowledge of a running container)
  - listen for a new service to connect to another service in consul, and add the rule if we have an existing proxy service running

+# New Strategy

+A bridge network is created for each user.
+This network is used by every container that joins the network Each container is manually assigned an ip addr in that range.
+Not ports need to be published as all containers are on the same bridge network.

+DNS will tell each container where to find its siblings.

+For external traffic, the container still publishes a high ephemeral port.
+Some firewalling will need to be done to prevent spoofing on high ephemeral ports that might be accessible on localhost.

+Questions:
+ - can nomad support shared networks? are there any issues?
+ - does dns work with runsc

+Next steps:
+ - implement dns with data available
+ - when dns query is made, check ip in docker containers, then find matching docker containers, etc..
+ - do we still need nomad stuff? do we still need consul stuff?